christian-gama/microblogs/README.md

 ## Dependencies

-The project uses Go 1.20 and the GoFiber framework (github.com/gofiber/fiber/v2) for HTTP server implementation.
+The project uses Go 1.20, the GoFiber framework (github.com/gofiber/fiber) for HTTP server implementation and Docker/Kubernetes for containerization and orchestration.

 ## Build and Run